mozilla/wagtail-localize-smartling/README.md

 - `instance`: The `Job` instance for which translation are being imported
 - `translation`: The `wagtail_localize.models.Translation` instance the translations are being imported to.
   Use `translation.get_target_instance()` to get the model instance that the translation is for (e.g. a page or snippet)

+`wagtail_localize.signals.translation_import_successful` is sent when all of the translations for a Job have been imported without issue.

+Signal kwargs:

+- `sender`: The `wagtail_localize_smartling.models.Job` class
+- `instance`: The `Job` instance for which translation are being imported
+- `translations_imported`: A list of `wagtail_localize.models.Translation` instances that were imported to for the entire Job.

 ## Cutting a new release